 To help gauge future inflation expectations and inform policy and risk management decision making, ICE Benchmark Administration (IBA) has launched the ICE U.S. dollar Inflation Expectations Index Family.

-This family of indexes will provide daily market implied inflation expectations for three time horizons:
+This family of indexes will provide daily market implied inflation expectations for five tenor periods:

 Expected inflation over the next 12 calendar months

-(i.e., the market implied expectation for realized inflation over the course of the next year)
+(i.e., the market implied expectation for realized inflation over the course of the next year, starting from the latest published CPI)

 Expected longer term inflation in one year’s time

-(i.e., the market implied five-year inflation expectation one year forward)
+(i.e., the market implied five-year inflation expectation one year forward from the latest published CPI)

 Expected longer term inflation in five years’ time.

-(i.e., the market implied five-year market inflation expectation five years forward)
+(i.e., the market implied five-year market inflation expectation five years forward from the latest published CPI)

 IBA calculates the implied market inflation expectations by sourcing price/yield data from the U.S. Treasury Inflation Protected Securities (TIPS), Treasury Bills, Notes and Bonds, and the inflation linked swaps markets.
 By combining both Treasury market data (TIPS real yields1 relative to like maturity nominal Bill, Notes and Bonds yields) with inflation swaps pricing data, IBA sources input from the two deepest and most liquid inflation-linked markets to build the index settings.
-From these data sources, IBA creates a blended inflation curve2 from which forward implied inflation expectations can be calculated (e.g., the forward five-year inflation expectation in one years’ time can be derived by referencing the current one and six-year expected inflation rates on the blended curve and calculating the implied five-year rate in one year’s time).
+From these data sources, IBA creates a projection of the future path of the Consumer Price Index2 from which forward implied inflation expectations can be calculated; for example, the forward five-year inflation expectation in one years’ time can be derived by referencing the projected CPI levels at one and six-years after the latest published CPI.

 See the methodology document here.